01011010101/OW2-Superbots/README.md

   - Energy Sphere: Funnel energy into a point, creating an area that heals your team and damages the enemy.
   - Detonation: The larger the sphere gets, the larger the explosion.
 Breaking Line of sight, dying, being interrupted or moving too far from the origin point will detonate the bomb.
   - Reaching 100 bomb radius will provide the most damage (If you accidentally detonate too early, the ultimate will be refunded).
-  - Flight enabled during ultimate.
-Jump to go up/Crouch to go down.
+  - Flight enabled during Ultimate: [JUMP] to go up, [CROUCH] to go down.

 #### ORISA
 - Fortify: Repair 25% HP over 5 seconds.